 Here are just five ways technology is providing new solutions to old problems:

 Clunky booking tools are a thing of the past.
 Employees are no longer willing to put up with slow, cumbersome systems.
 In fact, they demand the same level of user experience (think instant gratification) in the workplace as in their personal lives.
 Booking a holiday to Spain and managing any changes online has become incredibly easy whether you’re on your phone or a laptop.
 The same should be the case for business travel.
 If the tech is slow or clunky, they will simply head elsewhere and avoid using company tools to book their travel.

 Importantly, travel bookers want a consistent user experience, even if they’re using a range of OBTs and service providers across their travel programme.
 The FCM Travel Platform will offer a globally-consistent user experience for digital itineraries, duty of care, reporting and approvals alongside handy plug and play functionality.
 This means that you can integrate your preferred OBT into the platform, instantly putting a wide range of travel content (matched to your budget and travel policy) at your fingertips.
-This is particularly significant for those of you running a programme in the Middle East or Africa region, where multiple OBTs are often used.
+This is particularly significant for those of you running a programme in Europe, where multiple OBTs are often used.
 In our platform, it will all look the same.

 2.Highly-connected customer service